 Where does MS Teams store files?

-Microsoft Teams files are stored in the cloud, by default in dedicated SharePoint sites (for files shared in a team or channel), Office 365 (conversations, notebooks etc) and in OneDrive (for files shared in chats).
+Microsoft Teams files are stored in public or private clouds or corporate servers, by default in dedicated SharePoint sites (for files shared in a team or channel), Office 365 (conversations, notebooks etc) and in OneDrive (for files shared in chats).
 You can also store your Files in other file storage services such as Dropbox, Google Drive and Box.